-Even if setting up a SV - a separate legal entity requiring several service providers - incurs a certain amount of costs, for the involved parties the benefits outweigh these costs.
+Even if setting up a SV - a separate legal entity requiring several service providers - incurs a certain amount of costs for the involved parties, the benefits outweigh these costs.
 Below we present a non-exhaustive list of the usual benefits of a securitisation transaction, which may be favourable to one or more of the various parties.
 However, securitisation transactions are complex structured financing methods and it is crucial that potential issuers understand the range of options and related implications in order to make an informed decision.
-While these benefits have varying degrees of importance for different originators, the common characteristic of securitisation is the demand for lower funding cost.